Last modified on April 3, 2023

 This document explains how to set up a daily log of queries.
 By leveraging the

 sdm audit functionality, you can retrieve a list of queries and write them to a daily log file.
 Writing your own daily log can be especially important if you intend to store logs long-term.
-If you store logs with StrongDM, they will be retained for a period of 13 months and then they will be permanently deleted.
+If you store logs with StrongDM, they are retained for a period of 13 months.
 If you write to your own log files, you can store them indefinitely or according to your own policies.
+See our retention policy for more information.

 We recommend creating a new Linux system user with restricted permissions to run the daily audit.
 In this example,